 Jennifer Nelson was a dog groomer for more than 12 years who loves sharing her passion for dogs with readers around the world.
 In addition to grooming, Jennifer writes for several dog-related blogs and related online publications.
 She lives in the Midwest with her dog, Scruffles.

 To make things easier for our readers, we group most of our content into one of five different categories:

 Want to know what breeds are most protective?
-Are you curious about the history of your Great Dane?
+Are you curious about the history and facts about Great Danes?
 Interested in learning about the traits and characteristics of Dobermans?

 You can find the answers to these questions and more in this category.

 You can start learning about different large breeds here.